Attention all future educators! Are you ready to ace your teaching career like a pro?

 Sincerely,

 The above is a good cover letter example because it shows professionalism while expressing enthusiasm for the role.
-It also provides details about the candidate's qualifications, such as previous awards or public or private school teaching experience.
+It also provides details about the candidate's qualifications, such as a summary of the previous school teaching experience.

 Bad Example: